ibm-cloud-docs/netezza/examples3_singularity.md

    ```
    {: codeblock}

-## 2. Create an external table for the data from a data lake
+## 2. Create an external table for the data from a data lake.
 {: #create_table3}

 After you created an external data source, you can create an external table that accesses the yellow taxi data from January 2022.